TeoWalder/LTTC-QMC/README.md

 <img src="plot_example.png" width="500" height="400">

-You can find as references the single point calculations for the molecular speces in the ```References``` directory.
+You can find as references the single point ab initio calculations for the molecular speces in the ```References``` directory.
-The calculations are made with Gaussian using CCSD(T) method and cc-pVTZ basis set.
+These are computed using Gaussian with CCSD(T) method and cc-pVTZ basis set.

 ### Input files
 From ```qmc.inp``` you can choose the type of simulation, such *Variational* or *Pure Diffusion* Monte Carlo, tune its parameters and define all the variables.